Antoine-Alexandre/DecodeTech/content/post/Am I the only one scared by the massive use of text-generating tools like OpenAIs GPT3.md

 To generate new text, ChatGPT is using a machine learning technique called [Reinforcement Learning from Human Feedback](https://openai.com/blog/chatgpt/).

-The basic (oversimplified) idea here is that (1) a first (beta) version of the AI system is created, (2) a human operator trains the systems by providing both questions that could be asked by a user and/or answers that should be given by the AI system, (3) periodically, a set of answers given by the AI system is sent to a human operator that ranked them by quality, and (4) the human’s ranking is used to train a reward function to refine the system.
+The basic idea here is that (1) a beta version of the AI system is created, (2) a human operator trains the systems by providing both questions that could be asked by a user and/or answers that should be given by the AI system, (3) periodically, a set of answers given by the AI system is sent to a human operator that ranked them by quality, and (4) the human’s ranking is used to train a reward function to refine the system.

 You fuel the system with lots of data and perform (2), (3), and (4) many (many) times and you end up with a system that gives you structured (and, on average, pretty good) answers to almost any question/query you can imagine.